 H.R.3222: No Federal Funds for Public Charge Act of 2019

-H.R.
-3222 would prohibit the use of federal funds to implement, administer, enforce, or carry out the proposed rule of the Department of Homeland Security entitled “Inadmissibility on Public Charge Grounds.”
+The No Federal Funds for Public Charge Act of 2019 would prohibit the use of federal funds to implement, administer, enforce, or carry out the final rule of the Department of Homeland Security entitled “Inadmissibility on Public Charge Grounds.”
 The rule makes those applying to a change in status who are deemed likely at any time to become a public charge and receive public benefits, inadmissible.

 - The regulation would have devastating effects for immigrants with disabilities and their families.
 The rule specifically states that “any medical condition” of an applicant needing subsidized health insurance would count as a negative in their public charge determination.
 This would force those with disabilities to either risk failing their public charge test, or to refrain from reporting their condition and forgo health insurance or medical care.
 Additionally, the rule would negatively consider applicants with limited English proficiency, as well as applicants with physical or mental health conditions that could affect their ability to work, attend school, or care for themselves.